 source of strength in these times.

 As the implications of the novel coronavirus disease (COVID-19) continue to evolve in unforeseeable ways, the Help Me Grow National Center is reinforcing our dedication to the National Affiliate Network.
 We are seeking to identify new ways of providing families what they need amid an evolving and amplified set of challenges.
-To do so, the below COVID-19 resource hub is comprised of emerging and promising practices by affiliates across the country, resources by the Help Me Grow National Center, as well as best practices and guidance from national partners, and other reference material that can support us all.
+To do so, the below COVID-19 resource hub is comprised of emerging and promising practices by affiliates across the country, resources by the Help Me Grow National Center, as well as best practices and guidance from national partners.

 Our collective work to build a more comprehensive, integrated early childhood system is more essential now than ever.